isomerpages/nhg-csdo/_clinician-innovator/NHG Health CMTi Clinician Innovator Preparatory Programme Plus (CiPP Plus).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Each applicant is required to nominate a mentor who is an institution
-representative on the NHG CMTi Committee (refer to Information Sheet).
+representative on the CMTi Committee (refer to Information Sheet).
 The CiPP Secretariat may help to facilitate the matching of appropriate mentor if required.</p>
 <p></p>
 <p>Each applicant will receive mentorship in the following areas:</p>
 <p>a) Guidance in their clinician innovator career development